DinoChiesa/Apigee-CustomPolicy-EncryptedJWT/README.md

 * A128KW, A192KW, A256KW, A128GCMKW, A192GCMKW, A256GCMKW

 This custom policy does not work with the PBES variants of JWA Encryption.

+For JWE, the custom policy works with Compact serialization for verification.
+For generation, the policy can generate a json-serialized JWE, but the restriction is: it supports only a single recipient.

+Per the IETF RFC 7519, JWT are always compact serialized, and that is what this custom policy supports for encrypted JWT.

 ## Policy Configuration